-Smart control of individual floors in existing buildings General Information
+Smart control of individual floors in existing buildings

-City Eindhoven Sector Energy Country Netherlands Triangulum Yes lead to most optimized monitoring and independently.
-The s xpected on individual room co consumption to some extent through a application for sep ntrol algorithm to automatical lly adjust the floor to its user Predi USF ctive control algorithm used to P/Highlight o independently control floors in a building.
-Project Scale Individual site Planning Time <0.5 years Development Type Upgrading Implementation Time <0.5 years Participation Model Active participation app used by Volkerwessels employees too.
-So constant feedback received from end user.
-Feedbacks from other potential users was taken into account.
-Stakeh older Analysis Owner Volker Wessels (icity) Implementer

-Staten
+Based on challenges expected on individual room control, the system was designed on floor level.
+This does not lead to most optimized scenarios but reduces energy consumption to some extent.
+The system allows interactive monitoring and control of (heated) ventilation through a application for separate floors in a building independently.
+The system works on predictive control algorithm to automatically adjust the floor to its user when needed.
+The system monitors temperature, CO2 level and occupancy.

+Predictive control algorithm used to independently control floors in a building.

+Project Scale Individual site Planning Time

+Development Type Upgrading Implementation

+app used by Vo

+Participation Model Active participation feedback receiv

+potenti

+Planning Time <0.5 years

+Implementation Time <0.5 years

+• app used by Volkerwessels employees too.
+So constant

+feedback received from end user.
+Feedbacks from other

+potential users w as taken into account.

+service providers

+Stakeho old ler Analysis

 Owner Volker Wessels (icity) Implementer

-Customer Tenants and occupants of a building, building owners, Service Provider heating service providers
+Customer Tenants and occupants of a building, building owners, Service Provider heating s

-Suppor
+Supporting Factors

-EPC Ratings (Energy labels)

-Legal to be maintained for each Geographical
+Legal EPC Ratings (Energy labels) to be maintained for each Geographical

 building (regulation)

 Infrastructural Social

-Strong financial benefit
+Strong financial benefit Partners

-Financial foreseen as heating service Partners
+Financial foreseen as heating service

-Filidificidi provider charges occupants
+Titianiciai provider charges occupants

 fixed fee.

 Other Energy usage in old buildings

 Other is high